Former U.S. Senator (R-NH) and Fiscal and Economic Policy Expert

 Health Care Reform.
 Senator Gregg was a leading force in the debate over the health care reform bill, bringing to bear his expertise as the former chairman of the Senate Health, Education, Labor and Pension committee.
 He also authored his own health care plan called Coverage, Prevention and Reform (CPR).
 In his presentations, Gregg outlines the enacted health care bill and provides insights into future health care reform.

 Tax Reform.
 Sen. Gregg is the co-author of the first major, complete, bi-partisan tax reform bill introduced in Congress in years.
 The Wyden-Gregg Bill dramatically reduces income tax rates (taking corporate rates to 24 percent) and makes tax laws simpler and more capital investment-friendly.
-It is expected that this bill will be center of the tax reform effort which will occur in the 112th Congress.
 In his presentations, Gregg discusses tax reform and its implications for Americans.

 Championing Our Environment.
 During his time as Senator, Judd Gregg made good on a 30-year commitment to protect the environment.
 To date, his efforts have helped preserve more than 337,000 acres of sensitive land in New Hampshire.
 The importance of environmental issues to Gregg and his constituents makes him poised to speak about environmental policy in our nation.